Matt-Hurd/42FindMe/README.md

 My knowledge of webdev is extremely limited, and I am looking for more people to join the team.
 If you're interested please let me know.

+# Instructions to Setup & Run

+1. Clone the git repository
+2. Install the requirements
+	pip install -r requirements.txt
+3. Run Migrations to create the database python manage.py migrate
+4. Start the server
+	python manage.py runserver --insecure
+5. Access the Site on http://127.0.0.1:8080

 # Questions and Issues

 If there are any issues, feel free to bring it up in the Issues Tracker.
 Otherwise, contact me.